neomutt/neomutt.github.io/_distro/arch.md

 ## Installation <a class="offset" id="install"></a>

-Neomutt is available in the Arch User Repository (AUR) as both [`neomutt`](https://aur.archlinux.org/packages/neomutt/) and [`neomutt-git`](https://aur.archlinux.org/packages/neomutt-git/).
+NeoMutt is available in the Arch User Repository (AUR) as both [`neomutt`](https://aur.archlinux.org/packages/neomutt/) and [`neomutt-git`](https://aur.archlinux.org/packages/neomutt-git/).
 Use your favourite AUR helper to download and install it.
 Alternatively, you can install